section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 4. **Learner Language**

-Language in which learners say or write when they are trying to communicate in a language they are learning.
-Therefore, machine learning models study computer algorithms that improve automatically by going through more data sets over and over again improving their performance.
+Language in which learners try to communicate in a language they are learning.
+Therefore, machine learning models study computer algorithms that improve automatically by going through more data sets over and over again improving their accuracy.

 5. **Cohorts**

-Cohorts are subgroups of data that the user may choose to save for later use if they wish to come back to those cohorts for future investigation
+Cohorts are subgroups of data that are saved by a user who can later use them for future investigation.

 ### Introducing Error Analysis in Machine Learning

-Error Analysis is a Responsible AI toolkit that enables you to get a more profound comprehension of Machine Learning model mistakes.
+Error Analysis AI toolkit allows developers to get a more profound comprehension of Machine Learning model mistakes.
 While assessing a machine learning model, total precision isn't adequate and single-score assessment may shroud significant states of errors.
 It is used to distinguish cohorts with higher error rates and analyze the main drivers behind these errors.
-Error analysis in Machine Learning is not just to improve performance on your target metric, but also provides an avenue to know if your model is doing well and analyzing where your model went wrong on your test data, and how to make systematic changes to your model based on these insights.
+Error analysis in Machine Learning is not just to improve performance on your target metric, but also provides an avenue for the developers to know the accuracy of the model and exactly where the errors occur and how to mitigate based on the insights provided.

 ![ErrorAnaysis](/engineering-education/an-overview-of-error-analysis-toolkit/error-benchmark.jpg)

 *[Image Source: Towards data science](https://towardsdatascience.com/responsible-machine-learning-with-error-analysis-a7553f649915)*

-*Error Analysis moves away from aggregate accuracy metrics, exposes the distribution of errors to developers in a transparent way, and enables developers to identify & diagnose errors efficiently.*
+*Error Analysis showing the distribution of errors to developers in a way that enables them to identify & diagnose errors efficiently.*

 ### How Error Analysis works